Nyiko-Github/TASK-1-INTERN-CAREER/README.md

 ## How to Run
 To run the Snake Game:
 - Ensure you have Java installed on your system.
-- Clone or download the Snake Game project from [GitHub repository link].
+- Clone or download the Snake Game

 Open IntelliJ IDEA:
 1. Navigate to the project directory.